What is anemia?

 - folic acid deficiency (also referred to as folate deficiency), which is when a person's body does not get enough folic acid

 There are other less common causes of anemia.
 It can be seen in patients with a chronic disease (such as severe arthritis, inflammation, etc.), in which the red blood-forming tissues (blood marrow) become sluggish.
-There are specific diseases of the bone marrow, such as leukemia and aplastic anemia, in which all of the main blood cells are not made efficiently or adequately.
+There are specific diseases of the bone marrow in which all of the main blood cells are not made efficiently or adequately.

 Mild chronic anemia does not usually cause significant symptoms.
 More severe anemia, however, will result in: